SuperMuctec/SuperMuctec/README.md

 - 🔭 I’m currently working on: A Discord bot that enhances user experience.
 - 🌱 I’m learning: Machine Learning and AI.
-- 👯 I’m looking to collaborate on: Open source projects and interesting challenges.
+- 👯 I’m looking to collaborate on: Making Stock Predictors.
 - 💬 Ask me about: Python, GUIs, and Discord development.
 - ⚡ Fun fact: I enjoy playing Minecraft Lifesteal.